Iowa Democrats Under Fire For Apparent Discrepancies In Caucus Results

 “It was rigged, what can I tell ya?
 That is not a conspiracy, it is a simple objective statement of fact.”

-She pointed to the many alleged connections between the caucus app developer and the Democratic establishment — as well as Buttigieg’s campaign — and attacked the democratic institutions, claiming they are “clearly sold” to a “coalition of grifters and donors.”
+She pointed to the many alleged connections between the caucus app developer and the Democratic establishment — as well as Buttigieg’s campaign — and attacked the party’s institutions, claiming they are “clearly sold” to a “coalition of grifters and donors.”

-Ball also blasted the Iowa Democrat Party for its lack of transparency, as it has yet to reveal any information on how the results are being released and how they have decided what precincts will be released in each batch of results.
+Ball also blasted the Iowa Democratic Party for its lack of transparency, as it has yet to reveal any information on how the results are being announced and how they have decided what precincts will be released in each batch.